chaoss/grimoirelab-sirmordred/README.md

 ### Source code and docker

-You will have to install the GrimoireLab components listed above, and use the following docker-compose to have ElasticSearch, Kibana and MariaDB.
+You will have to install the GrimoireLab components listed above, and use the following docker-compose to have ElasticSearch, Kibiter and MariaDB.
 Note that you can omit the `mariadb` section in case you have MySQL/MariaDB already installed in your system.

 ```